Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 ## Create a warehouse group

 Create a warehouse group to include a number of warehouses that share a common configuration.
-You can create an warehouse group managed by your own company and a warehouse group managed by an external third party, such as fulfiller.
+You can create a warehouse group managed by your own company and a warehouse group managed by an external third party, such as fulfiller.
 The configuration set for the warehouse group applies to all warehouses included in the group.

 ### Create an own warehouse group